GuillaumeBnd/Website_Camera/README.md

 ### Install an Operating System on Raspberry Pi

-I choose to install Ubuntu Mate on my Raspberry Pi Download the image on internet and flash a usb drive with it, tutorial can be found online.
+I choose to install RaspberryPi OS on my Raspberry Pi Download the image on internet and flash a usb drive with it, tutorial can be found online.
 Once the Raspberry Pi is configured you can do the rest of the tutorial via ssh.